Business Planning for New Enterprises (The Hatchery)

 Barbara Levin, S60 SWCD 5016

 Reviews the theory and practice of community development in the United States.
-With emphasis on programs in St. Louis and other major American cities, this course will expose students to both research findings and practical intervention strategies.
-Semester: Summer 2013, fall, spring.
+With emphasis on programs in St. Louis and other major American cities, this course exposes students to both research findings and practical intervention strategies.
+Semester: Fall, spring, summer.
 Prerequisite: S15 SWCR 5012 & S15 SWCR 5039.
-Additional Info: Community partners include Emerson Park CDC, Old North Restoration Group, O'Fallon Neighborhood Association, and Skinker DeBaliviere Community Development Corp.
+Additional Info: None.

 Death and Dying